grapl-security/grapl/README.md

 Grapl aims to describe a network, and actions taking place on that network, as a graph.
-By doing so it will make querying for interconnected events efficient and easily expressed while allowing for automated scoping of your investigations.
+By doing so it will make querying for interconnected events efficient and easily expressed and automatically scoping your investigations.

 Grapl currently supports graph representations for:
 * Process Start/ Stop